 Asbestos was used in more than 3,000 different construction materials many such as:

 - Electrical Work

 - Dry Wall

 - Pipe Coating

-- Textured paint all may contain asbestos.
+- Textured paint may also contain asbestos

 These are just a few examples of some of the products that asbestos might be used for.

-Asbestos was once coveted for its versatility, flexibility and affordability.
+Asbestos was once coveted for its versatility, flexibility, and affordability.
 It is a naturally occurring mineral that can be mixed with most anything to strengthen and fireproof.
-Unfortunately, it also is toxic, a fact that didn’t become well known until the mid-1970s and the public outcry about using it began.
+Unfortunately, it also is toxic, a fact that didn’t become well known until the mid-1970s, and the public outcry about using it began.
 It becomes dangerous when it’s disturbed and turns brittle over time.
 Asbestos is everywhere in older construction, turning the remodeling or renovation of homes and businesses into a precarious undertaking.
 It’s where the biggest danger remains today.

 Asbestos products in new construction are limited mostly to roofing materials for heat reduction and certain cement products.
 The use of asbestos has significantly dropped in recent decades, but the incidence of asbestos-related diseases, such as mesothelioma, has remained as steady as ever.
-More than 50 countries have banned asbestos, but the U.S. only restricts it, making awareness to the dangers more important than ever.
+More than 50 countries have banned asbestos, but the U.S. only restricts it, making awareness of the dangers more important than ever.

-The extensive use of asbestos throughout much of the 20th century will continue to haunt those doing repair and demolition work for decades, unless proper precautions are taken.
+The extensive use of asbestos throughout much of the 20th century will continue to haunt those doing repair and demolition work for decades unless proper precautions are taken.